1 Example programs

 Converts a number to a string.

-Determines whether some value is a number.
+Determines whether some value is a number:

-Evaluates the numerator of a rational.
+Computes the numerator of a rational.

 Determines if some integer (exact or inexact) is odd or not.